-Steve retired from teaching in 1998 to concentrate on the business whilst Terry went on to become Head of Fine Art at the Royal Academy.
-In 2005, Steve's sons, Sam and Luke began to work at the Workshop.
-Sam had recently returned from teaching outward-bound in New Zealand whilst Luke had been working in the film industry as a prop and model maker on films such as Charlie and the Chocolate Factory, Harry Potter, Star Wars, Troy, The Da Vinci Code, Alexander and James Bond.
-They both brought a wealth of experience and a practical attitude, and coupled with Steve’s creativity and hard work, Windsor Workshop has expanded year on year, and they moved to new and larger premises in Streatham in 2008.
+Steve retired from teaching (Head of Fine Art, Central St. Martins) in 1998 to concentrate on the business full-time.
+In 2005, Steve's sons, Sam and Luke joined the business.
+Sam was returning from teaching Outward Bound in New Zealand whilst Luke had been working in the film industry as a prop and model maker.
+Their experience and hard work, coupled with Steve’s creativity, lead to Windsor Workshop expanding year on year.
+The business moved to it’s current home in 2008, a large new industrial premises in Streatham.

 We realise the ideas of Architects, Designers, Artists and Museum curators.
 We are a family business which over the years has developed into a community of makers with an extensive range of skills, with our roots in art and design.
 We are unusual in that we can offer clients either individual services to help them realise their projects on their journey, or offer a complete service from Design right through to installation.
 Notable clients have been Sedley Place, and the British Museum.
-In 2012 we made the Podiums for the major sporting event in London, work for AL_A and Wilkinson Eyre Architects and a series of life-size figures for Athlone Castle Museum.
-Please see our Blog for our most recent work.
+In 2012 we made the London Olympic Podiums for Scott Fleary, we also made work for AL_A, Wilkinson Eyre Architects and a series of life-size figures for Athlone Castle Museum.
+Please see our blog or follow us on instagram to see our most recent work.